adisaktijrs/adisaktijrs.github.io/source/_posts/Hexo-Minima-Theme-v1-0-Officially-Released.md

 ```
 &nbsp;
 ###### SEO Image Thumbnail for Shared-link
-Minima use meta data for image preview when your Post link share to social media.
+Minima uses meta data for image preview when your Post link is shared to social media.
 Here the example when you share your Post link to Twitter:
 ![](Screenshot2.png)
-To do that you must modify your post_asset_folder to true in your site _config.yml.
+To do that you must modify your **post_asset_folder variable** to true in your site _config.yml.
 See below:
 {% codeblock "_config.yml" %}
 # Writing

 post_asset_folder: true #set it to true
 {% endcodeblock %}

-And then whenever you make a post, add thumbnail in your post .md file.
-See the example post:
+And then whenever you make a post, **add thumbnail** in your post .md file.
+See the example post below:
 {% codeblock "/source/_posts/your-post.md" lang:js %}
 ---
 title: Your Post